bowets/croatianshop/readme.md

 The steps to follow are:

-1. Download this git repository to your local machine.
-There are two ways to do this.
-Navigate to [Croatian Shop repo](https://github.com/bowets/croatianshop) and click on the green button.
-Download the ZIP file into a folder on your local machine and open with you IDE.
-Alternatively, you could open command prompt and navigate to your development folder.
-In that folder initialize Git with `git init`.
-Then go back to the repository, click on the green button and copy the link to the repository.
-When you copy the link in command prompt type `git clone <link you copied>`.
+1. Go to the [Croatian Shop repo](https://github.com/bowets/croatianshop).
+Copy the link to the repository by clicking the green button.
+When you copy the link, open command prompt and navigate to the folder where you would like to download the project and type `git clone <link you copied>`.
 This will download the repository to your local folder.

 2. Set the environmental variables
 - Create `.env` file in the projects root directory